24-Year-Old Right Wing – New York Rangers

 Nicklas Jensen Contract Information:

-Jensen was reassigned to AHL Utica on Saturday.
+Jensen was assigned to AHL Hartford on Saturday.

 To instantly reveal our fantasy analysis of every player – including Nicklas Jensen – simply subscribe now.